 Hands and Other Measurements

 When measuring in hands, partial hand widths are expressed in inches.
 So a horse that is 14.2 hands is 14 hands plus 2 inches.
 The total inches would be 58 inches.
 A horse could never be said to be 14.5 inches, as the number after the decimal is not a fraction, but represents an entire inch.
-If a horse is 14.4 ½ HH, that means he’s four and one half inches over 14 hands.
+If a horse is 14.2 1/2 HH, that means he’s two and one-half inches over 14 hands.